Vaansh-GitHub/The-Vanguard/README.md

 ## Credits 🎬
 ### Special Thanks to: 🙏
--itch.io to provide the game assets 🎨
+-itch.io to provide the game assets 🎨<br>
--Vercel for hosting the game, and ☁️
+-Vercel for hosting the game, and ☁️<br>
--My Fellow team members for their support and encouragement 🤝
+-My Fellow team members for their support and encouragement 🤝<br>
-<p></p>

 ## Links 🔗
 <p><a href="https://the-vanguard.vercel.app/">Click Here !</a> To visit the Game 🕹️.</p>